The Scaling of Errors: Why Q3 Is Non-Negotiable

 The Validation Methodology: Q3 in Practice

 The practical implementation is side-by-side editing.
 For each piece of AI output, the validator sees the current live version alongside the AI-suggested version.
-This allows for direct comparison against a single source of truth: your System Seed.
+This allows for direct comparison against a single source of truth: the System Seed.

-This is not risk aversion.
 This is risk management.
 Every business using AI faces the same structural decision.
 The decision is not whether to use AI.
 The decision is whether to validate what it produces.

 The Decision Point